-In 2010, HSN expanded its digital reach by launching applications for the iPhone, Android and Windows 7 phones as well as an application for the iPad.
+HSN has applications for the iPhone, iPad, Android phones and tablets and Windows 7 phones.
 These applications are highly video-centric, customized experiences that allow users to order merchandise, stream live video from HSN and watch previously-aired content from the network's video library while simultaneously browsing related products.
 Among other things, these applications also allow customers to create their own personalized channels, select their favorite brands or categories of merchandise and compile videos focused on these preferences.